Cynthia Rhodes: Personal life

 Rhodes was married to singer-songwriter Richard Marx.
 They met in 1983 while Marx was working on the motion picture soundtrack for Staying Alive.
 Rhodes, who was seven years older than Marx, thought Marx was much too young for her to date at the time.
-Marx and Rhodes did not start their relationship until two years later, when they were reacquainted at a party.
+Marx and Rhodes did not start their relationship until two years later, when they reacquainted at a party.
 After a four-year courtship, the couple married on January 8, 1989.
 After marrying Marx and giving birth to three boys, Rhodes retired from her performing career to raise her family.

-In an Us Weekly article dated April 4, 2014, Marx's representative confirmed that he and Rhodes were divorcing after 25 years of marriage.
+In a Us Weekly article dated April 4, 2014, Marx's representative confirmed that he and Rhodes were divorcing after 25 years of marriage.